 You are strongly encouraged to submit all requested documentation by the financial aid deadline in order to receive a timely award with all possible funding.
-Delays in submitting your verification documentation will cause delays in the processing of your financial aid.
+After the deadline, processing and awarding cannot be guaranteed.

-Failure to submit all requested documentation will result in the forfeiture of your financial aid eligibility.
-If you are relying on financial aid to pay your tuition and fees, you must complete the verification process prior to enrollment.
+Failure to submit all requested documentation within the deadline will result in the forfeiture of your financial aid eligibility for the 2018-2019 aid year.
+If you are relying on financial aid to pay your tuition and fees, you must complete the verification process prior to any break in enrollment.

 Student Financial Services requires that verification be completed before disbursing aid for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, and Federal Direct Subsidized and Unsubsidized Loans.

 We will continue to process verification documentation in the order it is received.
 However, the verification review process can take up to 2 weeks to complete.
-Delays in filing the FAFSA and submitting verification documentation will delay the processing of your financial aid.
-You may need to make arrangements to pay out of pocket until your financial aid is processed.
+If your financial aid is not processed, your scheduled classes may be in jeopardy of cancellation and you may need to make payment arrangements until your financial aid is processed.

 How to Avoid Verification Processing Delays